Today I want to talk about what is probably my least favorite of all of the anxiety symptoms out there, and that is intrusive thoughts.

-I was explaining to him all about these intrusive thoughts and how they were different from the irrational fears and thoughts I had before, post partum, because of their intensity and extreme repetitive nature.
+I was explaining to him all about these intrusive thoughts and how they were different from the post-partum irrational intrusive thoughts I had because of their intensity, content, and extreme repetitive nature.
 I was crying and sobbing and oh, it just felt so good to get all that out.
-It always does…….I don’t know why I hold stuff in as long as I do.
+(It always does…….I don’t know why I hold stuff in as long as I do.
 I think its a pride thing.
-Then again, it could just as easily be a “This time they might REALLY cart me away” thing.
+Then again, it could just as easily be a “This time they might REALLY cart me away” thing.)

 He kept trying to tell me how it was no big deal, just as he always does and I continued to press on saying “No..you don’t understand.
 Its different this time!
 It feels different from before.”
 He got kind of exasperated with me, as he usually did ( I don’t blame him..I was pretty exhausting back then) and he looked at me and said “I don’t know why you get so worked up about all this stuff.
 It’s just a bunch of brain junk.
 It’s not even worth your time.”

 And that moment right there was probably one of my top three anxiety related life changing moments….ever.
 Something happened in my brain that was so profound.
 Something clicked in my head and I “got it”.

 It’s all just brain junk.

 Intrusive thoughts are just debris…..debris flying around our brain.
 It is all just random nonsense that doesn’t mean anything.
 It is meaningless.
 It is nothing.
 It’s junk.